 |NURS125N :Apply for additional licensure as a Licensed Nursing Assistant (LNA)|

-Health Science students that successfully complete the sequence of courses below, maintain at least a 2.8 CGPA, as well as acceptable TEAS scores (must be completed prior to the March application deadline) and references and all other nursing admission requirements, will be given priority for acceptance to the nursing program.
+Health Science students that successfully complete the sequence of courses below, maintain at least a 2.8 CGPA, earn acceptable TEAS scores, provide references, submit their application for the nursing program and complete all nursing admission requirements by the February 1, 2024 deadline, will be eligible for priority acceptance to the nursing program.

 *Minimum grades of C+ are required for science and Psychology courses.